msftsean/the-yes-dear-agent/README.md

 - Powered by [OpenAI](https://openai.com/) for intelligent task generation
 - Inspired by the need for better project planning and task management

+## � Version History

+See [RELEASE_NOTES.md](RELEASE_NOTES.md) for detailed version history, bootcamp progress, and feature evolution.

+**Current Version**: 2.1.0 - "The 'Yes Dear' Assistant"
+**Bootcamp Status**: Week 2 Complete ✅

-## 📞 Support
+## �📞 Support

 If you encounter any issues or have questions:
 1. Check the troubleshooting section above
+2. Review the [TEST_SCRIPT.md](TEST_SCRIPT.md) for comprehensive testing scenarios
+3. Check [RELEASE_NOTES.md](RELEASE_NOTES.md) for version-specific information
-2. Review the archived test files for examples
+4. Review archived files for development examples
-3. Open an issue on GitHub
+5. Open an issue on GitHub

 ---

-**Happy Task Breaking! 🎉**
+**Happy Researching! 🔍💕**

-*Transform your ambitious goals into achievable action items with the power of AI.*
+*Your intelligent companion for tackling research tasks and honeydew lists with the power of conversational AI.*